Posts

 While you may wish to keep these legacy systems on-premise, you can move them into a cloud or hosted Virtual Desktop Infrastructure (VDI) environment.
 VDI environments provide a virtualized, remote desktop accessible via browser or “receiver” app.
 When connected, users get their full desktop environment with access to local and network applications.

 Some applications, such as computer-aided design (CAD) and manufacturing/process controls, are not well-suited for VDI.
 Most local and network applications work well within a VDI environment.
-VDI services typically charge based on processor load, memory, and allocated diskspace.
+VDI services typically charge based on processor load, memory, and allocated disk space.
 Fees may also include standard office software, data backup services, malware protection, and other common network services.

-Why use a VDI solution?
+Why use VDI Solutions?

 • Improved reliability and security, as VDI solutions run in professionally managed data centers